 Severe Risks: SPC Outlooks

-I am writing this chase account a number of months after the Bowdle storm actually happened, as I never have been able to seemingly devote the amount of time needed to type this up the way it deserves to be.
+I am writing this chase account a number of months after the Bowdle storm actually happened.
+This whole situation took a long time to comprehend.
 The whole “in the field” incident is still a day which is burned into my brain.
 It will be one of the craziest days and things that have happened in my life.

 Morning of May 22nd